thesadru/disnake/docs/api.rst

         ten minutes.
     .. attribute:: highest

-        Member must have a verified phone on their Discord account.
+        Member must have a verified phone on their Discord accont.

 .. class:: NotificationLevel